-- quoting verbatim paraphrasing another person's work by changing some of the words, or the order of the words, without due acknowledgement of the source; - using ideas taken from someone else without reference to the originator; - cutting and pasting work from the Internet to make a pastiche of online sources; - submitting someone else's work as part of a candidate's own without identifying clearly who did the work.
-For example, buying or commissioning work via professional agencies such as 'essay banks' or 'paper mills', or not attributing research contributed by others to a joint project;
+- quoting verbatim another person's work without due acknowledgement of the source; - paraphrasing another person's work by changing some of the words, or the order of the words, without due acknowledgement of the source; - using ideas taken from someone else without reference to the originator; - cutting and pasting from the Internet to make a pastiche of online sources; - submitting someone else's work as part of a candidate's own without identifying clearly who did the work.
+For example, buying or commissioning work via professional agencies such as 'essay banks' or 'paper mills', or not attributing research contributed by others to a joint project.